ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 * Setting up your home office (buying furniture, etc.)
 * Internet service, cell phone service

-TEN7 covers the cost for required software and tools, such as licenses for PHPStorm, the Adobe suite of products, JIRA, etc as well as a professional quality headset.
-Please talk with Dani if you need any of these things.
+TEN7 will cover the cost for required software and tools, such as licenses for PHPStorm, JIRA, etc as well as a professional quality headset.
+Please talk with Dani if you need any of these things or anything else in order to do your work for TEN7.

 ## 1Password for Families